 Average number of shares = Weighted average number of shares.
 The number of shares is weighted by the number of days each share has been outstanding during the review period.

-Herantis does not expect meaningful revenues in 2019.
-The company continues to invest in its ongoing drug development programs in the treatment of Parkinson’s disease and secondary lymphedema as well as in the development of the next generation, non-invasive CDNF.
-The company will explore options to strengthen its financial position for the resourcing of the development programs.
+Herantis does not expect material revenues in 2020.
+The company continues to invest in its ongoing drug development programs: CDNF for the treatment of Parkinson’s disease, and Lymfactin® for the treatment secondary lymphedema, as well as in xCDNF: the next generation, non-invasive CDNF.

 Herantis’ long-term goal is to significantly increase its business through commercialization agreements for its drug candidates.
-The company continues discussing collaboration possibilities with potential partners for its drug development programs.
+While developing its assets, the company continues to discuss collaboration opportunities with potential partners for its drug development programs.